Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Conclusions

-In this work, we start with giving the set of operators that minimize the postselected symmetric error.
-We make an important observation about the error-minimizing measurements that such measurements never decide in favor of one of the possible states unless the prior probability has a particular value given by $(p_\rho^*,p_\sigma^*)$ in \eqref{eq: star_p}.
+In this work, we have given the set of all measurements that minimize the postselected symmetric error.
+We make an important observation about the error-minimizing measurements that such measurements never declare one of the possible states unless the prior probability has a particular value given by $(p_\rho^*,p_\sigma^*)$ in \eqref{eq: star_p}.
 For a lower prior probability of either of the states, any error-minimizing measurement never declares that state.
-This puts a fundamental question on minimizing postselected symmetric error $e(\Lambda)$ as a way to find the best measurement.
-After this, we have given an arbitrary construction of an error-minimizing measurement in terms of freely chosen variables.
-We then show by an example that the value of acceptance varies for different measurements taken from the set of error-minimizing measurements, despite all being error-minimizing.
-This example illustrates the need for maximizing the acceptance over the set of error-minimizing measurements.
-Further, we have given the expression of acceptance for an arbitrary error-minimizing measurement in terms of free variables used for constructing the error-minimizing measurement.
-This is followed by stating the expression for maximum acceptance in closed form-expression except for the case when $R_{\max}(p_\rho\rho,p_\sigma\sigma)=R_{\max}(p_\sigma\sigma,p_\rho\rho)$ by maximizing the expression of acceptance with respect to the free variable.
-Here, we would also add that, all these results are generalizable in a more simplified form in case of discriminating classical probability distributions on taking appropriate density matrices and measurements.
+So, if $p_\rho<p_\rho^*$, any error-minimizing measurement never declares the unknown state as $\rho$.
+This observation raises a fundamental question about minimizing the postselected symmetric error $e(\Lambda)$ as a means to search for the best measurement.
+Then, we have stated a method to construct an arbitrary error-minimizing measurement in terms of variables, which can be varied to obtain other error-minimizing measurements.
+Furthermore, we show by an example that the value of acceptance varies for different measurements taken from the set of error-minimizing measurements, despite all being error-minimizing.
+The example illustrates the need to maximize acceptance over the set of error-minimizing measurements.
+So, we have obtained the expression of acceptance for an arbitrary error-minimizing measurement in terms of free variables used to construct the error-minimizing measurement.
+Then, we have derived the maximum acceptance.
+We obtain the maximum acceptance for both sates in closed-form expression if prior probabilities $p_\rho\neq p_\rho^*$ and $p_\sigma\neq p_\sigma^*$, and as an optimization problem otherwise.
+These results are generalizable in a simplified form for discriminating classical probability distributions by taking appropriate density matrices and measurements.